decred/dcrdocs/docs/wallets/decrediton/upgrading-decrediton.md

 ## Upgrading steps

-1. Download latest version.
-The latest downloads can be found at [https://decred.org/downloads/](https://decred.org/downloads/) or by clicking on the `Update Available` button in the upper right-hand corner of Decrediton.
+1. Download the latest version from [https://decred.org/wallets/](https://decred.org/wallets/) or by clicking on the `Update Available` button in the upper right-hand corner of Decrediton.

     ![Decrediton update link](/img/decrediton/upgrading/update-available.png)